wes648/Westerfit.jl/src/optype/README.md

 The sections will be summarized here and described in detail below.
 The first \[info\] is written by the program and contains the molecule name (molnam), time of last run, and other information.
 The \[controls\] section handles run behavior for the program as well as defining certain global paramters like S and N_fold.
-The \[second_order\] block contains the information for the hard coded Hamiltonian.
-Since these parameters are very commonly called, they are written with especially optimized routines.
-The \[user_def\] section defines additional Hamiltonian operators including distortion terms.
+The \[hamiltonian\] section defines the Hamiltonian operators from the second order through whatever you need.
 Lastly, the \[intensities\] section defines the dipole operators.

 ### Control Settings